향후 10년 동안 공평한 지역 개발을 이끌도록 도와주십시오.

 How will this plan be used after it is developed?

 This plan will guide development in the City of Baltimore.
-The recommendations and priorities identified in the plan will guide the decision making of the Planning Commission and CHAP, as well as the work of the Department of Planning in years ahead.
+The recommendations and priorities identified in the plan will guide the decision making of the Planning Commission and CHAP, as well as the work of the Department of Planning in years ahead, along with other City agencies.

-What will the plan do to promote equity?
+What does the plan do to promote equity?

-We are applying an equity lens in two ways: (1) to the process, by expanding our public engagement approach and (2) to the development of the plan content, through the use of an equity tool to prioritize recommendations.
+We applied an equity lens in two ways: (1) to the process, by expanding our public engagement approach and (2) to the development of the plan content, through the use of an equity tool to prioritize recommendations.

 What was implemented from the last comprehensive plan?